santon21/Data-Visualization-Beijing-Air-Quality-Analysis/README.md

 - **Public Awareness**: Enhances public understanding of air quality issues.
 - **Health Impact**: Identifies periods of high pollution that can inform public health advisories.

----

-This version incorporates the specific interactive elements you've developed, including the Widget API, Map Tile API, and interactive pollutant trend analysis, aligning well with the requirements of data analysis and visualization roles.
-Let me know if further adjustments are needed!